ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 through a `ds.fetch_group_info` event ({{ev-fetchgroupinfo}}), which he sends to the Hub.

-**ISSUE**: in the MLS case, what security properties are needed to protect a GroupInfo object in the MIMI context are still under discussion.
-It is possible that the requester only needs to prove possession of their private key.
-The GroupInfo in another context might be sufficiently sensitive that it should be encrypted from the end client to the hub provider (unreadable by the local provider).
+> **TODO**: in the MLS case, what security properties are needed to protect a
+> GroupInfo object in the MIMI context are still under discussion.
+It is
+> possible that the requester only needs to prove possession of their private
+> key.
+The GroupInfo in another context might be sufficiently sensitive that it
+> should be encrypted from the end client to the hub provider (unreadable by the
+> local provider).

 The new client can use the information to add itself to the group via a `ds.commit` that contains an MLS ExternalInit proposal.